dandesousa/lapis/README.md

 A utility for managing content on your pelican blog.
 It indexes and makes your content searchable on the command-line.

-**Lapis is in alpha pre-release state**.
+**Lapis is in beta -- stable enough for use but subject to change.**.
 You can install it while it is being enhanced with additional features.

 [![Documentation Status](https://readthedocs.org/projects/lapis/badge/?version=latest)](https://readthedocs.org/projects/lapis/?badge=latest)